axivo/mcp-lsp/README.md

 ### Workflow Templates

-See the available [templates](.claude/templates) Claude can use for for systematic development workflows.
+See the available [templates](.claude/templates) Claude can use for systematic development workflows.

 ## MCP Tools